How to Reduce Grocery Bill And Keep Eating Healthy?

 12. Sign up for Your Grocery Store’s Newsletter

-Many times stores have their email newsletter that contains some additional discounts and specials.
+Many stores have email newsletters containing additional discounts and specials.
 Sign up for several newsletters to make sure you don’t miss some good offers.
 Another great thing about newsletters is that they are smartly based on your shopping habits and regular pick-ups.
-Thus, you will be first to know about all the topical offers and access sales on items you really need.
+Thus, you will be first to know about all the topical offers and access sales on items you need.

 13. Bring Your Own Bag